Measuring Impact: 2019 Benefit Report

 1% for the Planet

-In 2018, we donated $10,785.09 to environmental nonprofits as part of our 1% for the Planet membership.
+In 2019, we donated 1% of our top-line revenue (not profit) to environmental nonprofits as part of our 1% for the Planet membership.
 These donations were split between the following organizations:

-Each year, through our friends at fellow B Corp 3Degrees, we offset all company travel and purchase renewable energy credits (RECs) for our annual energy use.
-In 2018, these efforts amounted to the equivalent of:
+Each year, through our friends at fellow B Corp 3Degrees, we offset 100% of company business travel and purchase renewable energy credits (RECs) for 100% of our annual energy use.
+This year, the RECs were for wind power, certified under Green-e Energy National Standard v3.4.

 B Impact Assessment Score in this category: 23.2